Your Cart ()

 Where is the best place to put a safe in my home?

-Place your gun storage safe in a concealed place or somewhere out of view.
+Place your gun storage safe in a concealed place or out of view.
 It should remain out of sight from regular visitors and potential thieves.
 So, in the case of a burglary, the thief would remain clueless and waste quite a lot of time searching for the safe.

 Older Post Newer Post